How Many Hours Should I Study for the GRE?

 How long should I study for the GRE each session?

-Each GRE study session should be no more than 4 hours.
-Why 4 hours?
+Each GRE study session should be no more than 2 hours.
+Why 2 hours?

-Because the test is 4 hours long.
+Because the test is 1 hour and 58 minutes long.

-Prefer to study from 1 pm to 5 pm?
+Prefer to study from 1 pm to 3 pm?
 Ok.
 Your mornings and evenings are free.
 No matter what, get that studying done.
 Here’s how to organize your time:

-Our busiest students don’t have 4 hours to sit down and study.
-No problem, then do 2 hours.
+Our busiest students don’t have 2 hours to sit down and study.
+No problem, then do 1 hours.

 Check out the GRE test structure from the test maker’s website.
 You can see there are many combinations of practice that you can do in two hours.

-- Quant Day: 1 untimed quant section + review after each question, 1 timed quant section + review after entire section, repeat
+• Quant Day: 1 untimed quant section + review after each question, 1 timed quant section + review after entire section, repeat

-One-Hour+ Study Sessions
+Under One-Hour Study Sessions

-- Quant Day: 1 untimed quant section + review after each question OR 1 timed quant section + review after entire section
+• Quant Day: 1 untimed quant section + review after each question or 1 timed quant section + review after entire section

-- Verbal Day: write 1 timed essay + review AND 1 untimed verbal section + review after each question (including definition lookup) OR 1 timed verbal section + review after entire section
+• Verbal Day: write 1 timed essay + review AND 1 untimed verbal section + review after each question (including definition lookup) or 1 timed verbal section + review after entire section

-- Total Test Practice: 1 timed quant section + review after entire section AND 1 timed verbal section + review after entire section
+• Total Test Practice: 1 timed quant section + review after entire section and 1 timed verbal section + review after entire section

-Every once in a while, you will have to take a practice test, which is best done in one sitting (4 hours).
+Every once in a while, you will have to take a practice test, which is best done in one sitting (2 hours).

 How long should I study for the GRE each week?

-The number of days you study for the GRE each week depends on the length of your study sessions (max 4 hours) and how long you have until you take the GRE.
+The number of days you study for the GRE each week depends on the length of your study sessions (max 2 hours) and how long you have until you take the GRE.
 We have a few recommended study schedules, but NO MATTER WHAT you need to study on the weekends.
 Your mind will be more relaxed and you will have more time to deep dive into concepts.
 Seriously…make sure you study on the weekends.

 Also, it is better to study in the mornings after breakfast because your mind will be fresh.
 Your ability to understand and retain the concepts will be much better than if you study later in the day.